robertometz/code-challenges/android.md

 # Android

 ## Challenge
-Create a simple Android app that fetches data from a public API and displays it in a list.
+Create a simple Android app with Kotlin that fetches data from a public API and displays it in a list.

 ## Requirements
 1. Use the JSONPlaceholder API: https://jsonplaceholder.typicode.com/